-Admittedly, the generalizability of my analysis is limited, as I only provided an in-depth analysis of one region.
-My analysis above is also very state-centric and does not adequately examine the role of non-state actors like non-governmental organizations, and individuals' views on regionalization.
-Much more research is needed using other regions to determine definitively how these factors are playing out elsewhere.
-It is unclear whether we will see the regionalization of international criminal justice issues in other regions.
-Yet, according to one scholar, regions have been "the defining characteristic of the modern generation of international tribunals."509 Indeed, there is already some evidence that regional human rights bodies are beginning to address international criminal law issues outside of Africa.
-For example, the Inter-American Court has required and is monitoring the prosecutions of international criminal law violations in approximately fifty-one cases across fifteen states.
-510 The quasi-criminal review of the Inter-American Court puts greater emphasis on fostering national prosecutions and is more deferential to local processes of justice.511 This mechanism for fostering international criminal accountability in the Americas goes beyond the court's strictly human rights mandate.512 The Inter-American Court innovated by construing prosecutions for international criminal law violations as an equitable remedy to human rights violations.513 The African human rights system is improving on this innovation by seeking to adjudicate both international criminal law violations and systematic quotidian crimes regionally.
-This is noteworthy when one considers that "no state has ever fully complied with an Inter-American Court order to prosecute or punish an international crime."514 Both regions indicate that the expansion of the sphere of influence of regional human rights bodies to encompass international criminal law issues is a phenomenon that is not fleeting.
+beginning to address international criminal law issues outside of Africa.
+For example, the Inter-American Court of Human Rights has required and is monitoring the prosecutions of international criminal law violations in approximately fifty-one cases across fifteen states.
+509 The quasi-criminal review of the Inter-American Court puts greater emphasis on fostering national prosecutions and is more deferential to local processes of justice.
+This mechanism for fostering international criminal accountability in the Americas goes beyond the court's strictly human rights mandate.
+511 The Inter-American Court innovated by construing prosecutions for international criminal law violations as an equitable remedy to human rights violations.
+The African human rights system is improving on this innovation by seeking to adjudicate both international criminal law violations and systematic quotidian crimes regionally.
+This is noteworthy when one considers that "no state has ever fully complied with an Inter-American Court order to prosecute or punish an international crime."513 Both regions indicate that the expansion of the sphere of influence of regional human rights bodies to encompass international criminal law issues is a phenomenon that is not fleeting.